 The game mechanics had rules for spaceship combat, interstellar commerce, and other cool stuff, but at 15 we mostly just blew stuff up.
 Get in the spaceship, go to a planet, get drunk, find a weapons dealer, buy some plasma rifles, and start killing.
 When the Law got on our asses we’d hop in our ship, the Hellfire, and take off, usually destroying more people and ships on the way out of the system.
 Mass murder and mayhem on a glorious scale.

 It helped that our GM 1)just wanted his friends to be happy and 2)didn’t seem to have actually read any of the rules beyond character generation.
-His answer to any question of skill was “roll three dice”.
+His answer to any question of skill was “roll two dice”.
 We had no idea what we were rolling for, and neither most likely did he, but we all had fun and that’s all that mattered.
 Clearly, we never got bogged down in game mechanics…heh heh.

 Our GM got into gaming really early.
 Every Wednesday night he went to this huge gaming meetup at Richland Junior College, here in Dallas.
 He was friends with lots of older gamers.
 One of them was a computer programmer.
 He gave our GM this gigantic hex map, with planets dotting it.
 Each planet had a number, and there was a computer printout on which the characteristics of each planet were given — randomly generated by a program this guy had written.
 Pretty cool.
 We were in awe.